MatousJobanek/arquillian-extension-producer/README.md

 - @ResourceProvider.MethodInjection

-If you need an implementation for the previous version, please see the arquillain [1.1.7.Final branch](https://github.com/MatousJobanek/arquillian-extension-producer/tree/arquillian-1.1.7.Final)
+If you need an implementation for the previous version, please see the [arquillian-1.1.7.Final branch](https://github.com/MatousJobanek/arquillian-extension-producer/tree/arquillian-1.1.7.Final)